 Individual and group research into selected topics; group discussion of procedures and results.
 297. Research (3) Prerequisites: Classified graduate standing and consent of instructor.
-Analytical treatment of selected problems in economics.
-Techniques and methods of investigation.
 Independent research project in an area of economics.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
-Individual study.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
 Six units maximum credit.